Cutler, Ohio

 Cutler is an unincorporated community in southwestern Fairfield Township, Washington County, Ohio, United States.
 It has a post office with the ZIP code 45724.
 It lies at the intersection of State Route 555 and County Road 59 near Gilbert Run, a subsidiary of the Little Hocking River, which meets the Ohio River at Little Hocking to the southeast.

+Boord State Nature Preserve (39.391562°N 81.746077°W) is on Fall Run Road, Cutler.
+It features a hemlock ravine.